Processors Tab

 Execution Duration

 The time taken to execute the script is shown in milliseconds.
-Long-running scripts may indicate inefficient code or infinite loops.
+Scripts have a 30-second timeout to prevent infinite loops.

 Assertions